-3. Add 8 cups of water to a 1 gallon or larger pot.
-Bring the temperature of this water up to 155-160 degrees.
-Add your sack of grains to this water and hold the temperature between 155-160, for 30 minutes.
+3. Add 8 cups of water to your 1 gallon or larger pot.
+Next, heat the water until it reaches a temperature between 155-160 degrees.
+When the water reaches the desired temperature range, add grain sack, and maintain this range for 30 minutes.